MalasadaTech/ioc-comparer/README.md

 VirusTotal enrichment provides additional context about the maliciousness of IOCs:

-1. Copy `config.ini.template` to `config.ini` if you haven't already
+1. Copy `.env.template` to `.env` if you haven't already
-2. Add your VirusTotal API key to the config file under the [API_KEYS] section
+2. Add your VirusTotal API key to the .env file
 3. Run the tool normally - VirusTotal enrichment happens automatically if a valid key is present

 The VirusTotal integration provides: